London Tube attack: Arrest made as terror threat raised

 A British security source who was briefed on the investigation told CNN that a timer was found on the device.
 It's clear the device was intended to cause much greater damage, the source said, but cautioned that the investigation is still in its preliminary stages.

 Another source briefed by investigators told CNN that an initial assessment of the device indicates it is "highly likely" to have contained the explosive TATP but that this has not been confirmed.
-It also appeared to have been crude and poorly designed, the source said.
+It also appeared to have been crude and poorly made, the source said.

+"It was the type of explosive similar to that that was used in Manchester; (but) it didn't go off," UK Security Minister Ben Wallace told the BBC on Saturday, referring to the concert-venue attack in May that killed 22 people, including children.

+Certain ingredients to make such an explosive could be bought in ordinary stores, he said.

 Trump: 'We have to be tougher'